gleam-lang/website/cheatsheets/gleam-for-go-users.md

 #### Gleam

-In contrast in gleam, errors are just containers with an associated value.

-A common container to model an operation result is `Result(ReturnType, ErrorType)`.
+In Gleam functions that can fail return the `Result(success, error)` generic type.

 A `Result` is either:

-- an `Error(ErrorValue)`
+- an `Ok` record holding a success value
-- or an `Ok(Data)` record
+- an `Error` record holding an error value

 Handling errors actually means to match the return value against those two scenarios, using a case for instance: